luillyfe/resume-insights/Readme.md

 - `QueryEngineFactory`: Factory class for creating query engines from different file types.
 - Streamlit app: Provides the user interface for uploading resumes and displaying insights.

-## ⚠️ Limitations

-- The free tier of the Gemini API/Google Cloud has a 10k byte limit on request payloads, which may limit the number of skills that can be processed: [issue](https://discuss.ai.google.dev/t/payload-size-limit-error-with-embed-content-api/44342).
-- LlamaIndex may face challenges with knowledge dispersed across different sections of a document, such as inferring age or skill proficiency from work experience.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.